"Are you sure you'll be alright?"

 It was soft, almost too soft to be heard.
 But her war-trained ears heard it enough, and she glared at him with surprising anger, though it seemed the blonde was unaffected- only getting a bit sadder.

-"Stop apologizing; you wear the color green not Gryffindor red."
+"Stop apologizing; I'm not the one in imminent danger- you are.
+You wear the color green not Gryffindor red."

 She mocked a bit, watching as his features twisted into an unsavory expression.
 She smirked as she shrugged off his hand, looking at him from the corner of her acid green eyes as she touched the door with her hand.